Radha: Etymology and epithets

 The Sanskrit term Rādhā (राधा) means "prosperity, success, perfection and wealth".
 It is a common word and name found in various contexts in the ancient and medieval texts of India.
 The word appears in the Vedic literature as well as the Hindu epics, but is elusive.
-The name also appears for a character in the epic Mahabharata.
+The name also appears for a figure in the epic Mahabharata.
+Rādhikā refers to an endearing form of Radha.

-Rādhikā refers to an endearing form of gopi Radha and also means greatest worshiper of Krishna.
+In chapter 15th, Goloka khanda of Garga Samhita, Sage Garga elaborates the complete meaning of Radha.
+In Radha, 'R' signifies Rama, goddess Lakshmi, 'a' means Gopis, "dh" signifies dhara, goddess Bhudevi and last 'a' symbolises River Virājā (also called Yamuna).